mcmonkey4eva/UnturnedFrenetic/complaints.md

 - Zombies can't be spawned after the first load-time sending.
     - This is due to the clientside variable "ZombieRegion.isNetworked", which is trivial to remove without trouble.
 	- Only workaround is to ask clients to reconnect after spawning a zombie.
+- World Objects can't be spawned after the first load-time sending.
+    - This is due to the clientside variable "ObjectRegion.isNetworked", which is trivial to remove without trouble.
+	- Only workaround is to ask clients to reconnect after spawning a world object.

 # Minor